-Printer symptom Suggested action The printer does not work.
-Verify that: 1.
-The printer is turned on and is online.
-2. The printer signal cable is connected to the correct serial or parallel port on the computer.
-Note: Non-IBM printer cables might cause unpredictable results.
-3. You have assigned the printer port correctly in your operating computer or application program.
-4. You have assigned the printer port correctly using the Configuration/Setup Utility program.
-5. You have run the tests described in the documentation that comes with your printer.
+Printer symptom Suggested action

+The printer does not work.
+Verify that: The printer is turned on and is online.
+The printer signal cable is connected to the correct serial or parallel port on the computer.

 If the problem remains, call for service.